 Kathryn and Philip are currently co-editing a Frontiers Research Topic on Creativity (http://journal.frontiersin.org/researchtopic/6290/novel-approaches-for-studying-creativity-in-problem-solving-and-artistic-performance

-In terms of entry qualifications, PhD applicants must hold at least a 2:1 Honours degree in Psychology or an associated subject at Undergraduate level (including at least a 2:1 in their final year dissertation), and would typically be expected to have an MSc degree (or equivalent) although this may be waived in the case of an exceptional applicant.
+In terms of entry qualifications, PhD applicants must hold at least a 2:1 Honours degree in Psychology or an associated subject at Undergraduate level (including at least a 2:1 in their final year dissertation, and a good working knowledge of research design and stats), and would typically be expected to have an MSc degree (or equivalent) although this may be waived in the case of an exceptional applicant.
 The candidate should be enthusiastic about the research area and have excellent written and oral communication skills along with experience of qualitative and quantitative methodologies.
 Good data-handling and stats ability would be an advantage, as this project will involve the analysis of large data-sets.

 Continuation on the PhD will be subject to suitable progress, assessed after one year.